Glaucoma Consultations with Dr. Schertzer

 While in the waiting room, you will can watch videos explaining glaucoma and other eye conditions.
 As patients have found these to be very educational, many of these videos are included in this website so that you can return to this site to review the information any time in the future.

-The complete examination for glaucoma usually includes: visual acuity, tonometry (intraocular pressure), pachymetry, slit-lamp biomicroscopy, gonioscopy, and optic nerve examination by ophthalmoscopy.
-These clinical findings will be reviewed along with the ancillary test results to see if the findings are consistent with one another.
-Dr. Schertzer, and residents or fellows if present, will discuss the findings with you along with their assessment of your likelihood of having glaucoma or, if you have glaucoma, whether you are stable at this time.
+The comprehensive examination for glaucoma typically includes: visual acuity, tonometry (measurement of intraocular pressure), pachymetry, slit-lamp biomicroscopy, gonioscopy, and an examination of the optic nerve using ophthalmoscopy.
+These clinical findings will be reviewed in conjunction with the ancillary test results to determine if they are consistent with one another.
+Dr. Schertzer and residents or fellows, if present, will discuss the findings with you along with their assessment of your likelihood of having glaucoma or, if you have glaucoma, whether you are stable at this time.
 A plan will be discussed for your ongoing care and you should have time to ask questions to make sure you have a good understanding of the conclusions.
-If any treatments are recommended, be they medical, laser or surgical, the risks and benefits will be reviewed.
+If any treatments are recommended, whether medical, laser, or surgical, the risks and benefits will be thoroughly reviewed.

 Within a few minutes of finishing with Dr. Schertzer, a full report will be faxed to your referring doctor and family doctor so that all members of your healthcare team can work with you.
 We do our best to maintain open communication with your other doctors, even when seeking a second opinion, but will always check with you first as to who should receive copies of your consultation report.